BlackMages/ToS-Addons/fpssavior/README.md

 ## FPSSavior
 Technically it's an EP13fix derived from [Xinxs's FPSSavior](https://github.com/xinxs/ToS-Addons/tree/master/fpssavior) (which is derived from [FiftyCaliber](https://github.com/FiftyCaliber)).
 The settings got modified further to accomodate large portion of the player base based on certain judgements.

-Currently there are 5 modes for FPSSavior, that is High, Medium, Low, Ultra Low, and Ultra Low 2.
+Currently there are 5 modes for FPSSavior, that is `High`, `Medium`, `Low`, `Ultra Low`, and `Ultra Low 2`.
 These settings are represented by button with their first alphabet written.
-You can change the modes by clicking the button or using /fpssavior command `<addr>`.
+You can change the modes by clicking the button or using `/fpssavior` command.

 Notes:
 - Fallen Leaves on orsha are disabled only on UL because it's related with boss gimmick, and when disabled can cause some trouble for people that doing those gimmick.